Combinatorial methods can reduce costs for software testing, and have significant applications in software engineering:

 Contacts: Rick Kuhn or Raghu Kacker email@example.com, firstname.lastname@example.org

-Disclaimer: Certain software products are identified in this document.
-Such identification does not imply recommendation by NIST, nor does it imply that the products identified are necessarily the best available for the purpose.
+Disclaimer: Software products are identified in this document.
+Such identification does not imply recommendation by NIST, or that the products identified are necessarily the best available for the purpose.